 The brain of toddlers is the best at responding to routine, and you need to take advantage of it.
 Depending on the time they take dinner, make them go to sleep as early as four months.

 After a month or so of repeating this every night, your kid will have no problem going to sleep early.
 If you are lucky, it might be every night!
 No matter the occasion.

 See a pediatrician in case of any illness or a sleep-depriving prescription

 Once you notice that your toddler is having a hard time going to sleep, consider any medication they may be on.

 Toddlers are not the best at communicating exactly what they feel or what their bodies are going through.
 Their habits and body language will always alert you.

-Visit a pediatrician an ask them to change the dose or diagnose the condition making them hard time falling asleep.
+Visit a pediatrician and ask them to change the dose or diagnose the condition making it difficult to fall asleep.

 Create a sleep conducive room

 Do not stop spoiling your toddler with cool toys, dolls, and gadgets but know where to keep them when it is time to go to bed.

-The curiosity that kids have can only be matched to that of cats and constantly feeding their curiosity will not let them go to sleep early.
+The curiosity that kids have can only be matched to that of cats, and constantly feeding their curiosity will not let them sleep early.

 Consider confiscating these toys when its bedtime everyday or also controlling the number of gadgets they get access to.

-You need to consider going easy on the interior deco for his or her room if it’s the reason he or she is not falling asleep till late.
+You need to consider going easy on the interior deco for his or her room if it’s why he or she is not falling asleep till late.

 There are potentially many reasons why your toddler is not going to sleep until late.
 In this post, I have identified the top 5.
 There are also 5 things you can do to improve it!